-Concord Theatricals presents The Off Off Broadway Short Play Festival (OOB) is the nation’s leading short play festival.
+Concord Theatricals presents the Samuel French Off Off Broadway Short Play Festival (OOB) is the nation’s leading short play festival.
 Beyond playwrights, the Festival has given voice to many emerging directors, performers, and production companies.
 As part of our unique model that requires playwrights to partner with sponsoring producers, we’ve hosted prestigious theatre companies on our Festival stage such as The Royal Court, Circle-in-the-Square, Ensemble Studio Theatre, and The Yale School of Drama.
 It is an honor to provide a home for so many exceptional artists, and we’re humbled when thinking back to the many great performances that have happened on our stage.

-The Festival has served as a doorway to future success for many aspiring playwrights, and has helped launched the work of notables as Theresa Rebeck, Shirley Lauro, Sheila Callaghan, Bekah Brunstetter, Steve Yockey, Saviana Stanescu, David Johnston, and Daniel Pearle.
+The Festival has served as a doorway to future success for many aspiring playwrights, and has helped launch the work of such notables as Theresa Rebeck, Shirley Lauro, Sheila Callaghan, Bekah Brunstetter, Steve Yockey, Saviana Stanescu, David Johnston, and Daniel Pearle.
 In many cases, Festival participation has sparked agent contracts for Festival finalists.
 Many past Festival playwrights have gone on to win major playwriting awards and honors, as well as to have major theatrical productions of their works staged.
 Read more about our “classes” of past OOB winners below:

 Bekah Brunstetter, F*cking Art Bekah’s plays include Cutie and Bear (Upcoming, The Roundabout), A Long and Happy Life (Upcoming, Naked Angels), Be a Good Little Widow (ARS NOVA, Spring 2011; Collaboraction – Chicago), House of Home (Williamstown Theater Festival), OOHRAH!
 (Atlantic Theater, 2009; Steppenwolf Garage – 2012), and Miss Lilly Gets Boned (Finborough Theater 2010, Lark Playwrights Week 2009).
 She is a a New York New Voices Fellow through the Lark Play Development Center, member of The Primary Stages Writer’s Group, the Naked Radio writing team.
 She is an alumni of the Women’s Project Writer’s Lab, the Ars Nova Play Group, and the Playwright’s Realm.
 She was the Playwright in Residence at the Finborough Theater, London, 2010-2011.
 She is a 2 time Samuel French Short play festival winner, and 2 time winner of the New York Innovative Theater Award for Best New Play.
 Check out Bekah’s website here.
 Sheila Callaghan, Ayravan Flies, or A Pretty Dish Sheila’s plays have been produced and developed with Soho Rep, Playwrights Horizons, South Coast Repertory, Clubbed Thumb, The LARK, Actor’s Theatre of Louisville, New Georges, Woolly Mammoth, and Rattlestick Playwright’s Theatre, among others.
 Sheila is the recipient of the Princess Grace Award for emerging artists, a Jerome Fellowship from the Playwright’s Center in Minneapolis, a MacDowell Residency, a Cherry Lane Mentorship Fellowship, the Susan Smith Blackburn Award, and the prestigious Whiting Award.
 Her plays have been produced internationally in New Zealand, Australia, Norway, Germany, Portugal, and the Czech Republic.
 She is published with Playscripts.com and Samuel French, and several of her collected works are published with Counterpoint Press.
 She has taught playwriting at Columbia University, The University of Rochester, The College of New Jersey, Florida State University, and Spalding University.
 Sheila is an affiliated artist with Clubbed Thumb and a member of the Obie winning playwright’s organization 13P.
 Sheila is also a resident of New Dramatists.
 Check out Sheila’s website here.
 Thomas Higgins, The Dying Breed Thomas Higgins is the author of many short plays, including The Blasphemy Tree (Naked Angels Lab), The Family Dungeon (Columbia Arts Initiative), The Home Front (Columbia University Arts Initiative), The Wild Life (Source Theatre) and The Dying Breed (Samuel French Off-Off Broadway Short Play Festival Winner 2008).
 His full-length plays, This Modern House, The Elephant Party, and The Home Maker have been nominated for the L. Arnold Weissberger Award at Williamstown and the Cherry Lane Mentor project.
 He graduated cum laude from Northwestern University and just received his MFA in Playwriting from Columbia University on the Dean’s Fellowship.
 Current projects include: The Fun House (a short film); Chaos Theory (a new musical featured in ARS NOVA’s ANT FEST 2009); and Wild Animals You Should Know (a new play, which will be work shopped this summer at the Ojai Playwrights Conference).
 Janine Nabers, Juniper, Jubilee Janine’s plays include: Welcome to Jesus, Series.Black.Face., Annie Bosh is Missing, A Swell in the Ground, West of the Willow Tree, Juniper, Jubilee and book to the musical A Beautiful Something(composer/lyricist Sharon Kenny).
 Janine is a currently a member of MCC Playwrights Coalition and the Dorothy Strelsin New American Writer’s Group at Primary Stages.
 She was the Page 73 2011 Playwriting Fellow and is an alumna of Ars Nova Play Group, Soho Rep Writer/Director Lab, The Dramatist Guild Playwriting Fellowship and the 2010 & 2011 Sundance Theater Program.
 Presently Janine is working on commissions from Playwrights Horizons, Keen Company and Theatre Works (Palo Alto) and is a Lila Acheson Wallace Playwriting Fellow at Juilliard.
 This summer Janine will be writing the book for the Boris Sagal Fellowship musical at Williamstown Theatre Festival.
 Her short play Black Girl Gone recently completed a run with Headlong Theatre in London as part of their DECADE production.
 Gabe McKinley, The Grave Gabe’s most recent play, CQ/CX, had its world premiere this past January with the Atlantic Theater Company.
 His plays have been produced and developed by companies such as Naked Angels,Premiere Stages, The Old Vic and Red Dog Squadron.
 His plays include The Kitchen Sink Play, Welcome Home Rock Rogers, Funny, Floodplains and the critically acclaimed Extinction (Off Broadway).
 Gabe is a member of the Old Vic New Voices program hosted by London’s Old Vic Theater and is the recipient of the 2011 Samuel French/New School for Drama Award for Excellence in Playwriting.
 He holds a BFA from NYU and an MFA from The New School.
 Thomas C. Dunn, The Thread Men Thomas C. Dunn was born in Nesconset, New York, and graduated from UCLA with a BA in creative writing.
 He has since focused on poetry, plays, and screenplays.
 He’s also directed several socially relevant documentaries.
 In 2007, he made his narrative, feature film directorial debut with the psychological thriller, The Ungodly, starring Wes Bentley and Mark Borkowski.
 He has worked on multiple film projects internationally, collaborating with production teams in Spain, the UK, Greece, Georgia and Azerbaijan.